mikosik/smooth-build/doc/tutorial.md

 ##### _Blob_
 Blob is a sequence of bytes.
-There's no literal for creating Blobs.
+There's no literal for creating Blobs (yet).

 ##### Nothing
 Nothing is a type that is convertible to any type.